-Ways we’ve worked to achieve this goal since September of 2013 are as follows:
+Ways we’ve worked to achieve this goal since adding our Little Free Library:

 A visit from the Denver Public Library in our Creative Explorations class in May 2019 to create books with our littlest students and to share books for the children to take home to read with their families

 A read-aloud with Congresswoman Mary Beth Susman in Spring 2019

 Hosting a read-aloud and book signing in October 2016 with author David Shannon in celebration of his newly published book ‘Duck on a Tractor’